Full Guide to Basic Options Strategies

 For example, if the underlying stock price increases, the value of a call option generally rises, while the value of a put option typically decreases.

 Selecting the right underlying stock is a key decision in any options trading strategy.
-Traders need to consider factors such as the stock's volatility, past performance, and overall market trends.
+Traders need to consider factors such as:

 Some strategies may focus on highly volatile stocks, which are more likely to experience large price swings, while others might target stable stocks to reduce risk.